 - Visit Georgia Tech's Material Transfer Agreement (MTA) website to determine if a MTA is needed, and to initiate an agreement if needed.

 - When an international shipment is approved for export, you will be notified about the requirement for Electronic Export Infortmation (EEI) filing.
 This is necessary if an export license is required or if the export value exceeds $2,500.
 Always provide a copy of the EEI filing to the ORIA export control staff and to email@example.com.
 FedEx Trade Networks can assist with EEI filing.
 Our primary contact there is Patrick Moran (404.684.2233).

-Note: All Chemical, Biological and Dangerous goods shipments (domestic and international) must be shipped via the Office of Environmental Health & Safety.
+All chemical, biological, and dangerous goods shipments must be shipped via the

-GA Tech uses FedEx Trade Networks for importing from a foreign country.
-Our primary contact for GT Import Broker needs is Evan Falconer (404.684.2214).
-You will also need to work with the appropriate compliance office if your import involves research with Human Subjects, recombinant DNA (rDNA) and Synthetic Nucleic Acid Molecules or Vertebrate Animals.
+Georgia Tech uses FedEx Trade Networks for international imports.
+Our primary import contact is Evan Falconer (404.684.2214).
+Contact the appropriate Georgia Tech compliance office if an import involves research with:

 - Human subjects

 - Recombinant DNA (rDNA) and synthetic nucleic acid molecules